Saikiran8844/Analysis-of-Anime-Recommendations-Dataset/README.md

 For further reading, you can check out the original Medium article that inspired this project: [Analysis of Anime Ratings Dataset](https://medium.com/@krishnax16/analysis-of-anime-ratings-dataset-54cbde90f23d)

 Thank you for exploring the Analysis of Anime Recommendations Dataset project with us!
-We hope you find the insights valuable and informative.
+I hope you find the insights valuable and informative.